The story of the interpreter who went viral thanks to Jurgen Klopp

 “He didn’t speak English.
 The poor guy phoned me one day to tell me that his baby was ill and they didn’t know what to do, so I had to sort that out.

 “On the training ground, the manager, Frank Clark, would say something and Bryan Roy, a Dutchman who had spent only a year with Foggia, would try and translate for Silenzi.

 “That was the only support he got.”

-As well as his UEFA duties, Costante has been a frequent visitor to Stamford Bridge this season, especially on match days, where he provides Chelsea manager Maurizio Sarri with language support during interviews.
+As well as his UEFA duties, Costante was a frequent visitor to Stamford Bridge during the Maurizio Sarri era, providing the former Chelsea manager with language support during interviews.

-And he has done the same for Frenchman Claude Puel at Leicester City, as well as for Roberto Mancini, when he was in charge at Manchester City.
+And he did the same for Frenchman Claude Puel at Leicester City, as well as for Roberto Mancini, when he was in charge at Manchester City.